-Camping at Onion River is respectful and kind, and we generally have loads of fun!
-Good people, hot showers, full hookups (water, electric & septic), walking trails, swimming access in the river and at Paradise Falls.
-Gorgeous foliage.
-Open May-October.
+Spacious sites along the Winooski River.
+Camping at Onion River is respectful and kind, and we generally have loads of fun.
+Good people, walking trails, swimming access in the river, and gorgeous foliage.
+Open May-October

-- Check in after: 3PM
+- Check in: After 3PM

-- Check out before: 12PM
+- Check out: Before 12PM

-- Cancellation policy: Super Strict (30 Days)
+- Cancellation policy: Super Strict

 - On arrival: Meet and greet

-- Minimum nights: None
+- Minimum nights: 1 night

 - Accepts bookings: 12 months out